 Even if it’s just rum aroma, it usually tastes strong enough that people will like or hate the Rumkugeln.
 You can buy them in supermarkets, chocolate stores or at the Christmas market.

 If you’re visiting Germany in winter, you can find lots of amazing cookies.
 For those of you who can’t make it, we have included links to buy German Christmas cookies online whenever available.
 Or you can bake some of the cookies.
-You can easily find recipes online for most of them.
+You can easily find recipes online for most of them, and we have tried to include them throughout the blog post.

 If you are still looking for Christmas gifts, we have a whole post about the best gifts from Europe.
 You’re sure to find lots of inspiration there.